 We have tried all manner of chemical strippers, almost all of which were great at creating big messes, but terrible at removing paint and varnish.
-Finally, we found Circa 1850, which was the answer to all our needs, but now has been banned because some of its ingredients threaten health and environmental damage.
+Finally, we found Circa 1850, which was the answer to all our needs, but now has been banned non-commercial, non-professional applications because it contains methylene chloride.

 According to Jamestown Distributors, TotalBoat TotalStrip is the answer: